Sales Negotiation Training: Negotiating Skills for Sales Professionals

 - Harvesting some of that value for you and your company requires negotiation.

-Selling vs. Negotiation Skills
+Negotiation and Selling Skills

 Most sales professionals have extensive selling skills.
 They have been educated or learned on their own about sharing information with their customers; about the features and benefits of their products and services and how to tie them to a customers' needs; about using a "consultative approach" in their sales process.